 Back in her homeland, Siri had occasionally watched running contests.
 They were usually spontaneous, as the monks did not approve of men showing off their speed.
 Austre gave all men talents.
 Flaunting them was seen as arrogance.

 Still, boys cannot be so easily contained.
-She had seen some run, had even encouraged them.
-Those contests, however, had been nothing like the Hallandren people now displayed.
+She had seen them run, andhad even encouraged them.
+Those contests, however, had been nothing like what the Hallandren men now displayed.

-There were a half dozen different events occurring at once.
-Some men threw large rocks, competing for distance.
-Others ran in a wide circle around the interior of the arena floor, kicking up sand, sweating heavily in the muggy Hallandren heat as they struggled to reach the end first.
+There were a half dozen different events going on at once.
+Some men threw large stones, competing for distance.
+Others raced in a wide circle around the interior of the arena floor, kicking up sand, sweating heavily in the muggy Hallandren heat.
 Others tossed javelins, shot arrows, or engaged in jumping contests.

-Siri watched with a deepening blush that ran all the way to the ends of her hair.
+Siri watched with a deepening blush--one that ran all the way to the ends of her hair.
 The men wore only loincloths.
-During her weeks in the grand city, she had never seen anything quite so. . .transfixing as the events.
+During her weeks in the grand city, she had never seen anything quite so. . .interesting.

 A lady shouldn’t stare at young men, her mother had taught.
 It’s unseemly.

 Yet, what was the point, if not to stare?
 Siri couldn’t help herself.
-Not just because of the naked skin--though it was a bit distracting.
-The greater part was simply the beauty of the contests.
-Of men who had trained extensively to compete, of their abilities and the wonder of what they could achieve.
-As she watched, she saw that relatively little regard was given to the winners of each particular bout.
-The contests weren’t about victory, but about giving praise to the skill involved.
+And, it wasn’t just because of the naked skin.
+The greater part of her interest was due to the simple beauty of the contests.
+These were men who had trained extensively to compete--who had mastered their pysical abilites to wonderous results.
+As Siri watched, she saw that relatively little regard was given to the winners of each particular event.
+The contests weren’t about victory, but about the skill required to even compete.

-In that way, they were almost the same as Idris sensibilities--yet, at the same time, they were ironically opposite.
+In that way, these contests were almost in line with Idris sensibilities--yet, at the same time, they were ironically opposite.

 The beauty of the games kept her distracted for much longer than she’d intended, her hair permanently locked into a deep maroon blush, even after she got used to the idea of men competing in such scant clothing.
-Eventually, however, she forced herself to stand and turn away from the performance below.
+Eventually, however, she forced herself to stand and turn away from the performance.
 She had work to do.

-Her servants perked up as she stood, moving forward to see to her needs.
-They had brought all kinds of luxuries from the palace to comfort her.
+Her servants perked up, moving forward to see to her needs.
+They had brought all kinds of luxuries to comfort her.
 Full couches and cushions, fruits and wines, even a few men with fans to keep her cool.
 The strange thing was, even after only a few weeks in the palace, such comfort was beginning to seem commonplace to her.

-“There was a God who came and spoke to me,” Siri said, scanning the amphitheater, where many of the stone box sections were decorated with colorful pavilions, like her own.
+“There was a God who came and spoke to me before,” Siri said, scanning the amphitheater, where many of the stone box sections were decorated with colorful pavilions.
 “Which one was it?”

 “Lightsong the Bold, Vessel,” one of the serving women said.
 “God of bravery.”